bigmat18/Mindflayer/100. Notes/Globally Smoothness.md

  In this cases there isn't macthing between sections.
 To resolve this issues we need to create a parametrization **globally smooth**
 ![[Pasted image 20250413151519.png | 150]]
-If parametrization is globally smooth we can use it to do [[Refinement & Subdivision.
-Remeshing Algorithms|remeshing]].
+If parametrization is globally smooth we can use it to do [[Remeshing.
+Refinement & Subdivision.|remeshing]].
 It is particular useful for quadrangulation, need good placement of singularities.
 A singularity is a point where my surface is significantly different from a regular place of quadrilateral mesh.

 ![[Pasted image 20250413152002.png | 350]]